-Diamonds naturally occur in the form of rough stones that need be cut and polished to bring out the sparkling brilliance they're famous for.
+Diamonds naturally occur in the form of rough stones that need be cut and polished to bring out the sparkling brilliance they are famous for.

-As we discussed earlier, diamonds are formed when carbon atoms undergo extreme pressure and heat and eventually crystallise.
-This process also makes diamonds the naturally occuring hardest mineral ever known.
+As we discussed earlier, diamonds are formed when carbon atoms undergo extreme pressure and heat and eventually crystallize.
+This process also makes diamonds the naturally occurring hardest mineral ever known.
 There’s a scale called Mohs scale, which is used to determine hardness of minerals.
 On this scale, diamond rates at astounding level of 10.
 Let’s see how other minerals compare to diamond on this scale:

-1. Talc –.
-Fragile, even fingernails can scratch it.
+1. Talc – So fragile, even fingernails can scratch it.

 Scientists have found that a diamond crater found in Arizona was actually a result of a meteorite.
 Apart from the size and obvious heat, this meteorite had another noteworthy constituent: metal.
 GE scientists came up with an idea that they could create laboratory scaled meteorite crashes to form diamonds.
 They started with an experiment in which they joined carbon atoms with metal called Troilite and subjected the compound to extreme heat and pressure.
 The outcome was as expected and equally astounding, diamond crystals!